Starting Price, Per Night*

 When to Cruise Asia

 This is actually a trick question.
 Asia is a vast region so you’ll need to narrow down your options and know the general areas you’ll visit before you can determine the best time of year to travel there.
 For Southeast Asia cruises, March to November is your safest bet since it can get way too hot and humid beyond that time period.
-If you prefer to cruise East Asia, you can generally do so between November and March—although some cruise ships, like Royal Caribbean’s Quantum of the Seas, sail throughout Asia year-round.
+If you prefer to cruise East Asia, you can generally do so between November and March—although some cruise ships cruise throughout Asia year-round.
+Regardless of when you go, there’s no better place to go to find cruise deals in Asia than with Cruise Guru.
+Find amazing cruises through Asia at an affordable price today!

 Cruise Lines that offer Asia Cruises